msahebhonar/GetData_PeerAssessment1/CodeBook.md

 *'Hadley Wickham 2014, Tidy Data, Journal of Statistical Software, Vol.
 59, No. 10.'*

-To achieve this definition, I iterated **ddply function** to calculate mean of each variable for each subject and activity.
-The output of ddpyl function in each iteration appended to previous dataset to generate a tidy dataset.
+To achieve this definition, I iterated **ddply()** to calculate mean of each variable for each subject and activity.
+The output of ddpyl() in each iteration appended to previous dataset to generate a tidy dataset.

     data <- matrix(numeric(0), ncol = 3)
     for(i in 1:561){